Most of us have been there.

 The Keis J501 is designed to be worn as a heated inside layer or casual outer jacket in dry conditions.

 Its breathable, soft shell construction includes elasticated side panels for an optimum fit.

 Most people wear it over a single base layer with an outer jacket on top.

-Unlike most of the kit in this list, the J501 includes a heat controller in the base price.
-This makes it an ideal choice for anyone expecting to ride in a range of different temperatures.
+Unlike most of the kit on this list, the J501 includes a heat controller in the base price.
+This makes it an ideal choice for anyone expecting to ride in different temperatures.

 One downside; a rechargeable battery pack can’t power it, so it’s strictly for riding – no golfing or hiking in this one.

 - Includes free heat controller for variable heat